 No matter what writing program we are working through one thing is for sure.
 We write a lot.
 We do free writes, write letters and lists, write about books, and keep journals.
 Basically any excuse for my kids to take pen to paper and I’m there.
 My kids knowing how to write, and write well, is one of my top priorities.

 “Just keep writing, just keep writing, just keep writing….”

 (Do I have you all humming a certain theme song about now?!?)

 So if we’re gonna fit all this writing in it’s got to be fun, right?
 I have my little arsenal of ways we make writing fun at our house.
-(Click here to see all the ways we use inexpensive blank books to make writing special.)
-Printables like these comic book templates make an awesome addition to blank books.
+Printables like these comic book templates make an awesome addition to blank books like these.
+They’re kind of a sophisticated, long lasting, version of a sketchbook!
 We use rubber cement and paste those babies right in.

 My kids actually love working that way because it relieves the stress of “ruining” a page of their special book.
 They work on their page and only paste it into their book once they are satisfied!